| | |

 For practical information, including advice on currency exchange: Prague tourist information.

-For travel advice: Travel to Prague and Travel around Prague by public transport.
+For travel information: Travel around Prague by public transport and Travel to Prague.

 For an easy way to visit Prague, the Prague Package includes a hotel, Prague airport transfers, sightseeing and entertainment. |